 Five years ago, we ordered the old school kind that you attach to a wall or table.
 This baby is still going strong.

-After years of stocking stuff that the kids never used, I learned that less is more.
-Don’t go too crazy with the art supplies!
+After years of stocking stuff that the kids never used on art projects, I learned that less is more.
+Don’t go too crazy with the art supplies even though they are standard school supplies for homeschoolers.

 - crayons – sorted and reused from last year